silnrsi/font-annapurna/README.md

 For more details about this project, including changelog and acknowledgements see [FONTLOG.txt](FONTLOG.txt).

-For further information, including Unicode ranges supported, Graphite and OpenType font features and how to use them, please see the documentation on [software.sil.org/annapurna](https://software.sil.org/annapurna/) or in the documentation subfolder.
+For further information, including Unicode ranges supported, OpenType font features and how to use them, please see the documentation on [software.sil.org/annapurna](https://software.sil.org/annapurna/) or in the documentation subfolder.

-Enjoy!